Bestselling small van that's good to drive with plenty of practicality

 Best Ford Transit Connect for value / standard equipment

-Most small van buyers and operators are extremely cost-conscious, so the good news is that even Transit Connect Base models are well equipped from the factory.
+Most small van buyers and operators are extremely cost-conscious, so the good news is that even Transit Connect Base/Leader models are well equipped from the factory.

 Given the opportunity we’d still upgrade to a Trend, which features improved comfort and practicality features that are very worthwhile.

-Only Limited models feature air-con, cruise control and parking sensors as standard, though – so if you value these features be sure to carefully compare their individual cost with the ‘walk-up’ from Trend to Limited to see which makes the most sense for you.
+You'll need at least a Limited model to get air-con, cruise control and parking sensors as standard, though – so if you value these features be sure to carefully compare their individual cost with the ‘walk-up’ from Trend to Limited to see which makes the most sense for you.

 Ford Transit Connect individual model reviews